harrisonjansma/Analyzing_Medium/README.md

 <a href="https://medium.com/@harrisonjansma">
 <img align="center" src="img/mediumhome.JPG" height=200></a>

-## This Project
+# This Project

-This repository consists of a Selenium scraper that I used to scrape one million articles from the Medium archive pages in order to answer the question, "how many claps do exceptional articles receive?"
-The results of my analysis can be found in the <a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_EDA.ipynb">Medium_analysis.ipynb</a> notebook.
-I also plan on writing a Medium article to convey my findings to the writers of Medium.
+In this project I collected data on one million Medium stories from 36 of the most popular writing subjects.
+I used this data to answer the following questions.
+1. What do I need to know about Medium as a writer and as a reader? (<a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_EDA.ipynb">source</a>)
+2. Who are the top Data-Science writers on Medium? (<a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_Author_Leaderboard.ipynb">source</a>)
+3. How can Medium writer's measure the performance of their stories?
+How can they compare their performance to that of similar writers? (<a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_EDA.ipynb">source</a>)

+This repository is a collection of everything I found while analyzing the data collected from Medium.
+I hope you think it as interesting as I do.

 # Scraping Medium with this Repository